youngboy/engine-docs/source/schema-history.md

 ![GitHub Status View](./img/schema-history/github-check.png)

-Schema validation is best used when integrated with your teams development workflow.
+Schema validation is best used when integrated with your team's development workflow.
 To make this easy, Apollo Engine integrates with GitHub to provide status checks on pull requests when you make schema changes.
 To enable schema validation in GitHub, follow these steps:

 <h3 id="install-github">Install GitHub application</h3>